Hexanchus: Swimming behavior

 The bluntnose sixgill shark, Hexanchus griseus, is relatively common to scientists.
 However, very little information exists about its distribution patterns, migrations and behavior.
 Data on occurrence and behavior of sixgill sharks inhabiting waters north of Spain (Galicia and Cantabrian Sea, NE Atlantic) were obtained from yearly oceanographic trawl surveys.

 Data obtained from one electronic pop-up tag (Mini PAT), provided information about depth and temperature preferences over 75 days.
 Mean depth obtained during that period was 913 m (depth range 727–1247 m), and the mean temperature was 10.3 °C, (range 8.0–10.8 °C).
 Movements up and down in the water column within a single day ranged from 50 to 385 m.
-No cyclic diel vertical migration was however observed, the shark moved smoothly without a defined pattern.
+No cyclic diel vertical migration was however observed, the shark having moved smoothly without a defined pattern.

 The six-gill sharks have the ability to alter their feeding behaviors due to the situation that they are in.
 A feeding behavior analysis displayed that the six-gill sharks are able to utilize a bite of food compared to other aquatic vertebrates.